rollkit/celestia-da/specs/src/celestia-da.md

 The implementation calls [blob.Submit] RPC method with `DefaultSubmitOptions` on the Celestia Node API.

 `DefaultSubmitOptions` uses default values for `Fee` and `GasLimit`.

-TODO: Allow `SubmitOptions` to be passed in to the Submit method.

 ### Validate